Are you looking for what to do in Shanghai? You have come to the right place.

 - Jing’an Temple

-- Have a coffee at the world’s largest Starbucks
+- Have a coffee at one of the world’s largest Starbucks

 - Get lost in the back lanes